Bedrock-OSS/bedrock-wiki-legacy/knowledge/the-editor.md

 For further guidance on the editor, feel free to contact [solvedDev](https://twitter.com/solvedDev).

+## CoreCoder
+[CoreCoder](https://hanprog.itch.io/core-coder/) is a new addon editing paid app.
+You can find out more on the webpage.

 ## My Recommendation:
 I recommend using Microsoft Studio Code.
 It contains all of the features I that I feel are important, and it contains little/no bloat.